Bobsled roller coaster: Flying Turns

-Most modern bobsled roller coasters are made of steel; however, the first bobsled coasters, known as Flying Turns, were made of wood.
+John Norman Bartlett, a British aviator in World War I, came to North America after the war with an idea for a trackless wooden chute, full of twists like a bobsled course, with toboggan-like cars, based on a bobsled ride that operated in Europe.
+He had filed GB Patent 279109A for the idea in 1926.
+Bartlett met John Miller in 1928, and they commenced building the new ride.
+When the ride went into production, much of the idea was the same, but the cars looks more like monoplanes, which Bartlett designed.
+Miller worked on the loading station, supporting structure, braking system and incline.

 On October 4, 2013, after seven years of construction, Knoebels in Pennsylvania opened the world's only modern wooden Flying Turns coaster, Flying Turns.
 The ride was scheduled to open in 2007, but had been delayed due to dysfunctional wheels and other issues.
 As there were no historic plans available, the new coaster was designed entirely from scratch.